 Bringing a taste of Umbria to Soho

 Word has gotten out that I’m a decent cook.
 While some of it is thanks to my mother, I have to credit the generosity of my wonderful friends here in Bettona who have shared their recipes and techniques so freely.
-They’ve gotten me to understand the essential flavors of Umbria.
+They’ve helped me become a better cook but gotten me to understand the essential flavors of Umbria.

 But some credit must also go to my own culinary tenacity.
 When eating out, I have no shame about asking to speak to a chef and asking how something was prepared.
 They always seemed flattered and I’ve yet to have someone not divulge their ingredients or technique.
 Its all one big cooking adventure here and I’m enjoying myself tremendously.

 Last year a friend I admire for her skill at all things from cooking to tango finally accepted an invitation to dinner.
 She lives in nearby Todi but still I had not been able to have her over.
-I was a tad nervous suspecting she was a food snob but plunged in anyway.
+I was a tad nervous suspecting she was a food snob but that didn’t stop me.
 The meal was a huge success and she was sufficiently humbled.
-At her toast over dessert (a torta Caprese) she announced that although she was an avowed food snob (told you) she had been impressed at every course.
+She made a toast over dessert (a torta Caprese) she announced that although she was an avowed food snob (told you) she had been impressed at every course.
 She also said she’d never turn down another invitation to a seat at my table.

 That reputation has spread to my American friends as well and I am frequently invited to cook over at their place.
-Once such friend has had me cook for her guests at least half a dozen times.
-AT and Rob live in Soho and have allowed me to cook for one particular group a few years in a row.
-This is a group of mostly Indian friends who buy a dinner for 10 at an auction to benefit of a music institution.
+One such friend has had me cook for her guests at least half a dozen times.
+AT and Rob live in Soho and have allowed me to cook for one particular group of Indian friends who have purchased a dinner for 10 at an auction to benefit of a music institution.
 They have purchased this four years in a row and AT and I have prepared the last three together.

 Just before heading back to Umbria this spring I was at it again to equally delicious results and a deliriously sated group.
 Here’s what I served:

 • The passed antipasti were both fried.
-I love frying things and guests always think it such a treat since they refuse to fry anything at home.
+(I love frying things and guests always think it such a treat since frying has such a bad rap and they don’t like to fry anything at home.)
 I battered and fried fresh sage leaves and then small pieces of baccala.
-They were a huge hit.
+Both were a huge hit.

 • Then the first course was a trio of roast peppers and mozzarella panini, stuffed mushrooms, and an eggplant rollatini.